Jtheme/P_R22VOID/Content/UltraDynamicSky/Blueprints/README.txt

 3. 2D Dynamic Clouds - Dynamic clouds drawn using panning 2D textures.
 4. No Clouds - This mode uses no dynamic clouds at all.
 6. Volumetric Aurora - Sacrifices clouds to render full 3D aurora effects.
 Adjustable using the settings in the Aurora category.
+7. Space - For scenes set in outer space, with no planet/ground beneath the viewer.
+Disables all clouds, atmosphere, sky coloring, leaving only sun, moon and stars.
 If you decide to use Volumetric Clouds, also take note of the setting called Volumetric Cloud Rendering Mode, in the Volumetric Clouds category.
 It determines how the volumetric clouds are rendered and has a large impact on performance and quality.
 It also determines if volumetric clouds can render over opaque objects.
 -----
 SETTING THE COLOR MODE